 One of the most fundamental criteria for ecommerce copy that shouldn’t be overlooked is creating effective product descriptions.

-Remember – search engine optimisation will help to bring customers to your website pages, however, this won’t be effective or relevant if you’re not detailing what each product has to offer.
+Remember SEO will help to bring customers to your website, however, this won’t be effective or relevant if you’re not detailing what each product has to offer.

 SEO will bring in your audience, but your copy has the power to convince them to click buy or add to basket and complete a purchase.
 A page without product descriptions is close to redundant.